Master-Bw3/Hexagon/readme.md

 ```

 ## Config
 By default, Hexagon looks for a `config.toml` file in the current directory.
-A different file can also be specified.
+A different file can also be specified:
 ```
-Hexagon run example.hexcasting example.toml
+hexagon run example.hexcasting example.toml
 ```

 ### Config Syntax